codedthemes/berry-free-react-admin-template/README.md

 [![GitHub package version](https://img.shields.io/github/package-json/v/codedthemes/berry-free-react-admin-template)](https://github.com/codedthemes/berry-free-react-admin-template/)

-Berry is a creative free react admin template build using the Material-UI.
+Berry is a free react admin template build using the M-UI.
 It is meant to be the best User Experience with highly customizable feature-riched pages.
-It is a complete game-changer React Dashboard Template with easy and intuitive responsive design as on retina screens or laptopshttps://berrydashboard.io/imp-images/berry-github-free-repo.jpg
+It is a complete React Dashboard Template with easy and intuitive responsive design as on retina screens or laptops.

+:star: :star: :star: Do not forget to star (Top right of this page) it if you like the theme  :star: :star: :star:

 ![IMG_8566.jpg](https://berrydashboard.io/imp-images/berry-github-free-repo-1.jpg)